neeyatlotlikar/neeyatlotlikar/README.md

 ### 🔧 Projects
 Here are a few projects that showcase my skills and interests:
 - 🙏 **Wishlist Manager** - Simple backend API to manage personal wishlists with JWT auth and CRUD.
 Built with FastAPI + MongoDB + Docker.
+- ⏰ **Telegram Reminder Bot** - A simple Telegram bot that lets users create, list, and receive reminders using natural Telegram commands.
+Built using python-telegram-bot v20+, asyncio, and SQLAlchemy with SQLite.

 ➡️ Check out the pinned repos below for code and documentation.